crowbartools/MixrElixr/README.md

   <img src="https://i.imgur.com/LtkgWYX.png">
 </p>

-A browser extension that provides options and tweaks to improve your [Mixer.com](http://mixer.com) viewing experience.
+A browser extension that enhances your [Mixer.com](http://mixer.com) viewing experience with custom emotes, new features, and a ton of options.
 Built with love by the [Firebot](https://github.com/Firebottle/Firebot) team.

 If you have questions, concerns, need help, or just want to say hi, you can reach out to us [on Twitter](http://twitter.com/mixrelixr) or join our [Discord channel](https://discord.gg/tTmMbrG).